Contents

 - Summary of data handling, processing, and error propagation approach.

 The uncertainty information should at least include the minimum and maximum values of a variable.
-More detailed uncertainty information should be provided if available, as outlined in Section 2.5.7 of the Isometric Standard.
+More detailed uncertainty information should be provided if available, as outlined in the Uncertainty Accounting Section of the Isometric Standard.

 Data sharing

-In accordance with Section 3.8 of the Isometric Standard, all evidence and data related to the underlying quantification of the net CO₂e removal will be available to the public through Isometric's platform.
+In accordance with the Data Sharing Section of the Isometric Standard, all evidence and data related to the underlying quantification of the net CO₂e removal will be available to the public through Isometric's platform.
 This includes:

 - Project Design Document;